 “It doesn’t matter if you design it this way.
 In any event, it’s six of one, half a dozen of the other.”

-Sleep on it: hold off on making a decision until you can think it over more.
+Sleep on it: holding off on making a decision, until it can be thought through.

 “Let’s sleep on it before issuing the purchase order.”

-Spinning my wheels: putting in a lot of effort but not achieving anything in return.
+Spinning my wheels: putting in a lot of effort but not achieving anything worthwhile.

 “I’ve been spinning my wheels all day trying to solve this problem.”